SS-NES/meta-template/docs/python-case.rst

 and others were automatically included, eliminating the need for manual setup.

-This also improves maintainability as updates in the meta template, such as changes in license files, can easily be synced using the following command:
+This also improves maintainability as updates in the meta template, such as changes in license files, can easily be updated using the following command:

 .. code-block:: bash